Last Looks: The Christmas Tree

 Rob Riggle has a book and an audio book as well.
 It's the same book.

-It's, you know, it's all he has two.
-But it's called Grit, Spit, and Never Quit.
+It's not like he has two, but it's called Grit, Spit, and Never Quit.

 It's his story about being a Marine and doing comedy.
 And there are some great, great stories in there.

-I don't often revisit comedies because I'm like, oh, yeah, it was really funny.
+I don't often revisit comedy because I'm like, oh, yeah, it was really funny.
 I really liked it.

 And I don't ever go back.
 I re-watched that movie and I was like, this movie is kind of perfect.